sbarex/QLMarkdown/README.md

 ### Autolink

-`Autolink` _(available on advanced options panel)_: automatically translate url to link.
+Available on advanced options panel.
+Automatically translate url to link and parse email addresses.

 ### Emoji

-Parse the emoji placeholder defined by GitHub.
-You can render the emoji with an emoticons glyph or using the image provided by GitHub.
-It is possible that some placeholders (especially if they require a sequence of several unicode codes) are not supported by the system font.
+Parse the emoji placeholder defined by [GitHub](https://api.github.com/emojis).
+You can render the emoji with an emoticons glyph or using the image provided by GitHub (internet connection required).

----

-This extension translate the placeholders defined by [GitHub](https://api.github.com/emojis) into the corresponding emoji.
-It is possible to translate with the system emoji font or using the image provided by GitHub (internet connection required).

 Multibyte emoji are supported, so `:it:` equivalent to the code `\u1f1ee\u1f1f9` must be rendered as the Italian flag :it:.
 Some multibyte sequence may not be supported by the system font, in this case it is recommended to set the substitution with GitHub images.

-A list of GitHub emoji placeholder is available [here](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md#people--body)
+A list of GitHub emoji placeholder is available [here](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md#people--body).

 ### GitHub mentions